johnph/simple-oauth-and-cqrs/ReadMe.md

   "AuthServer": "<your Auth Server base Url>",
 ```

-Consider using Postman or any REST API client tool to connect to Auth and Resource Server.
+This sample doesn't have MVC App in the front-end with UI.
+It's just only the back-end part.
+Will add ASP.NET Core MVC sample app soon.
+For now, consider using Postman or any REST API client tool to connect to Auth and Resource Server to see this sample working working.

 ---